tylerireland/MTSi/MIXR/README.md

 - Lastly, the object is deleted before the program ends.

 ### Tutorial 6
-This tutorial creates a new component class named MyComp that inherits from the Component class
+This tutorial creates a new component class named MyComp that inherits from the Component class.
+- Component classes allow objects to have time-critical and regular processes.
+- Time-critical tasks are those that need to finish executing in a certain amount of time, like math calculations.
+- Regular tasks are not time-critical, they will be executed after the time-critical tasks are finished executing, tasks like writing data to a log.
+- MyComp intializes just like other classes, with a factory and build function.
+- In the main function, builder creates the MyComp object and then two functions are called; the first one being tcFrame, which executes a time-critical 'frame', and the second one being updateData, which executes a background frame.
+- The output shows all the time critical frames being executed first.
+-
 ### Tutorial 7

 ### Tutorial 8